MADH95/JSONLoader/README.md

 # JSON Loader V2

-This is a BepInEx plugin made for Incryption to create custom cards using JSON files and the API.
+This is a mod made for Incryption to create custom cards, sigils, starter decks, tribes, encounters and more using JSON files.
-It can parse custom cards and pass them to APIPlugin to load them into the game.

 Version 2.0 of this mod is designed to create full compatibility with Version 2.0+ of the API.
-JSON card files compatible with this API will have an extension of .JLDR2
+JSON files compatible with this API will have an extension of .JLDR2

 ## Reloading

-In the newest version of JSON Loader you can press "shift + r" to apply the changes you made to your cards and/or sigils without restarting the game.
+As a mod creator using JSONLoader you can press "shift + r" to apply the changes you've made to any jldr2 files without having to restart the game.

-## Configils

-Besides cards JSON Loader also allows you to create sigils.
-To do this, your file needs to end in '_sigil.jldr2'.

-Here is the [documentation](https://docs.google.com/document/d/1QLAfomaTcatm-foU2P1ZoqGQFFvhCfmEnN4jIxAWceQ/edit?usp=sharing) for making sigils.

-## Talking Cards

-The latest version of JSONLoader allows you to create talking cards!
-To do this, your file needs to end in '\_talk.jldr2'.

-All of the documentation for that can be found [here](https://github.com/KBMackenzie/InscryptionJSONDump/blob/main/Documentation/Talking_Card_Guide.md)!
+## Validation and GUI editing

+You can use this [online JSON Schema validator](https://www.jsonschemavalidator.net) to avoid syntax errors, and make sure the fields are correct in your jldr2 files.
+Just put the contents of the corresponding schema from the Schema folder located in the JSONLoader files or on the github page in the left hand panel, and the contents of the jldr2 file that you want to validate in the right hand panel.
+If the json appears to be invalid the website will tell you where the error is and what exactly is wrong.

+There is also a [GUI](https://json-editor.github.io/json-editor/) based version that is an option, just input a schema in the panel at the bottom of the page and copy the json from the right hand panel when done!

+## Where do my files go?

+Files go anywhere in the plugins folder, along with the artwork required for said file.

 ## Converting Existing Cards to JLDR2